Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 9) Both the DGR storage space and the double wall porcelain-stainless steel containers can potentially be reused;

-10) The integrity status of each nuclear waste container in interim storage is remotely monitored for safety and security;
+10) The integrity status of each nuclear waste container is remotely monitored for safety and security;

 11) The Ottensmeyer Plan is relatively simple and inexpensive to implement as compared to the present NWMO / OPG nuclear waste disposal plan.